Maxed Out Your 401k? Here’s What to Do Next

 2. Real Estate: Real estate investments can provide rental income and long-term appreciation.
 Consider investing in residential, commercial, or industrial properties based on your risk tolerance and investment goals.

-3. Private Placements: For those with the expertise and risk tolerance, private placements can offer high returns.
-Investing in startups or private companies can be lucrative, but it’s essential to conduct thorough due diligence.
+4. Private Placements: For those with the expertise and risk tolerance, private placements can offer high returns.
+Investing in startups or private companies directly can be lucrative, but it’s essential to conduct thorough due diligence.

 Creating a Safety Net